-Joe shrugged and went back to cracking his nuts.
+Joe shrugged and resumed cracking his nuts.

 About the time I noticed that the stars had disappeared, Ryan and Tyler announced that they were ready for bed.
 I made them help me police the campsite one more time by flashlight, looking for anything that might attract bears.
 Joe kept cracking his nuts.